GoogleContainerTools/kpt-functions-catalog/functions/go/annotate-apply-time-mutations/README.md

-# annotate-mutations
+# annotate-apply-time-mutations

 ## Overview

 <!--mdtogo:Short-->

-The `annotate-mutations` function reads `apply-time-mutation` comments on resource YAML and adds the equivalent `config.k8s.io/apply-time-mutation` to the resource.
+The `annotate-apply-time-mutations` function reads `apply-time-mutation` comments on resource YAML and adds the equivalent `config.k8s.io/apply-time-mutation` to the resource.

 <!--mdtogo-->